stephenr85/jquery-responsive-nav/README.md

 ###### sectionSecondTapGo
 Goes to the URL the section link specifies, after it has been clicked to reveal its children.

+###### generateFocusIcon
+Default is true, which appends <i class="focus-handle generated"> to the links.
+This is typically the "plus" icon or "down" arrow that indicates the item expands/has children.
+You may also pass a function for this option, which should return the html/element you want to use for the icon.

-###### generateIconElement
+###### generateGoIcon
-Default is true, which appends <i class="focus-handle generated"> and <i class="go-handle generated"> elements to the links.
+Default is true, which appends <i class="go-handle generated"> to the links.
+This is typically the "right" arrow indicating that the URL takes them somewhere.
-You may also pass a function for this option, which should return the html/element you want to use for the icon(s).
+You may also pass a function for this option, which should return the html/element you want to use for the icon.